-CALENDAR (EC §48980(C))
+CALENDAR [EC §48980(C)]

 The District is required to advise all parents/guardians of the schedule of modified days, minimum days and student-free staff development days.
-A list of modified days, minimum days and student-free staff development days are available at your school site and on the District website calendar section and are reflected in the District calendar on Page 4 of this handbook.
-If any modified, minimum or student-free staff development days are scheduled following the distribution of this notice, the District will notify you as early as possible, but no later than one month before the scheduled modified, minimum or student-free day.
+A list of modified days, minimum days and student-free staff development days are available at your school site and on the District website calendar section.
+If any additional modified, minimum or student-free staff development days are scheduled, the District will notify you as early as possible, but no later than one month before the scheduled modified, minimum or student-free day.